archatelain/code-for-eco-532/poly.md

 **Definition:** *"In computing, a log file is a file that records [...] events that occur in an operating system or other software runs."
 (Wikipedia)*

 I hate to break it out to you, but more often than not, things will go wrong.
 Log files help you keep track of what the computer did and whether it flagged some errors.

-Edit your "main.do" file to look like this:
+Create a subfolder in "part_1_basics" called "logs" and edit your "main.do" file to look like this:

 ```
 log using "./logs/main_log", replace